openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 1. shall require the aud claim in the request object to be, or to be an array containing, the authorization server's issuer identifier URL;
 1. shall not support public clients;
 1. shall require the request object to contain an `nbf` claim that is no longer than 60 minutes in the past; and
-1. shall require PAR requests, if supported, to use PKCE ([RFC7636]) with `S256` as the code challenge method.
+1. shall require PAR requests, if supported, to use PKCE ([RFC 7636]) with `S256` as the code challenge method.

 **NOTE:** MTLS is currently the only mechanism for sender-constrained access tokens that has been widely deployed.
 Future versions of this specification are likely to allow other mechanisms for sender-constrained access tokens.